-Viruses are the most abundant biological entity on earth, and have broad utility in research and commercial applications.
+Viruses are the most abundant biological entity on earth, and have broad utility in research and medical applications.
 Some are even known to kill cancer cells, these are called oncolytic viruses.

-To make the best possible oncolytic viruses we will design them (on a computer) and then synthesize and assemble them.
-This will enable us to make precision treatments, specifically engineered for each patient with maximum therapeutic effect.
+To make the best possible oncolytic viruses, we will design them on a computer, synthesize the DNA and then assemble them.

 What we do

-We evaluate your clinical data and use next-generation sequencing to identify unique aspects of your tumor.
-Next, we use our proprietary design platform and digital library to construct an oncolytic virus that is tailor-made for your cancer.
+We identify the unique aspects of each type of cancer using next-generation sequencing.
+Next, we use our proprietary design software and digital library to engineer an oncolytic virus that is tailor-made for this type of cancer.
 We then use state-of-the-art DNA synthesis and laboratory robotics to physically build the oncolytic viruses.
-Finally, we test our therapies on cancer cells collected from your biopsy, so we know they are safe and work for you.
+Finally, we test our therapies, so we know they are safe and they work.